eddmann/eddmann.github.io/content/posts/2025/2025-10-17-running-mcps-everywhere-chatting-with-my-workouts/index.md

 Similarly, in the Garmin MCP, when retrieving activity details, the server automatically calculates kilometre and mile splits if no lap data is present for a run.
 This means the LLM always has consistent split data to work with, regardless of whether the runner manually lapped their watch.

-The LLM becomes better at interpretation and conversation when you handle the computation.
+The LLM becomes better at interpretation and conversation when you handle the computation server-side, even though it could technically generate code to perform these calculations.
+Provide pre-computed insights for typical queries, and save the code generation for novel analysis.

 ### Resources and Prompts